Skip to main content

 Real estate and development become specialized functions.
 They need people who understand site selection, lease negotiation, construction management, and permitting.
 Opening 10 locations per year requires a development team, not just a general contractor you call occasionally.

-The Growth Strategies
+The Growth Strategies#

 How do these groups scale from 10 units to 100?
 Several paths exist.

 Organic growth: Systematically opening new locations in existing or adjacent markets.
 This is the slowest path but often the most capital-efficient.
-You use cash flow from existing stores to fund new development, leveraging your existing infrastructure and avoiding integration challenges.
+You use cash flow from existing stores to fund new development, using your existing infrastructure and avoiding integration challenges.

 Acquisitions: Buying existing franchisees' portfolios.
 This accelerates growth but requires integration capability.
 You're acquiring locations that might be underperformed, operated differently, and staffed with people who learned other systems.
 The best acquirers have proven playbooks for integration and performance improvement.